Luckyblock233/MomoTalkFullVersion/README.md

 # MomoTalk

-A instant messaging software for Application Development Practice I (network+ Java).
+An instant messaging software for Application Development Practice I (network+ Java).

 Based on java and SQLite.